jagrosh1/roblox-scripts/sitting sim/10-8-2022/README.md

 ```

 ## Final Notes [Disclaimer]
-You can get banned & will most likely get banned from using these functions as people from the community will report you to the game developer.
+You can get banned **(in-game; not Roblox)** & will most likely get banned from using these functions as people from the community will report you to the game developer.
 I highly suggest you keep it on the down-low, try staying away from high-ranked/high points-kills players & discord boosters/group members or users who claim they will report you!